3. The Dublin procedure

 H. Transferred persons who come back to France

-If you come back to France after being transferred to another EU member state, different situations can occur:
+If you come back to France after being transferred to another EU member state, a plurality of situations can occur:

 • the prefecture refuses to register your asylum application.
 In that case, contact an association to take legal action against the refusal;

-• the prefecture accepts to register your application but places you again in the “Dublin” procedure; it appears that prefectures have been encouraged to do this.
+• the prefecture accepts to register your application but places you again in the “Dublin” procedure; which is the most frequent situation.
 It’s possible to explain to the prefecture that you were subject to an obligation to leave the territory of the country to which you were transferred, or explain that the authorities forced you to go back to France.
 If you have kept some documents proving this you must bring them (decision of the country asking you to leave their territory, photos of the mistreatment you were subject to, etc.).
 It can also be useful to bring documents proving that you have strong links to France; they can influence the prefecture’s decision.
 Try to go to the prefecture with a person who speaks French and who can explain your situation.
 It’s important to always keep a copy of your obligation to leave the territory of the country initially responsible for your request, because some prefectures keep this document.
 If the prefecture doesn’t take it into account, you will be able to produce this proof in front of the judge when you are appealing your transfer decision.

 • finally, in the best-case scenario, the prefecture can register your asylum request in the normal procedure and hand you the Ofpra application file.